jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 How the coach tells the difference is how the team is also chosen.

 As noted biologist Ernst Meyr says "individual lifeforms are the unit of selection."
 Meaning polar bear, is the unit of selection. and every polar bear depends on the ecosystem it which its member. it must find a way to do its job, and reciprocate, to earn the resources it needs to stay in the game. any other identity is unnatural.

+the future isn't made with cultures or whatever, but with the progression of individuals towards new opportunites on the game board. you hold the future in your hand.

+If you're willing to admit you eat, shelter, drink, because of technology.
+Thus you are inside an technological ecosystem that is evolving independent of your biological desires, wants, lifespan, or your personal or ideological beliefs.

 The natural human player of the game is rooted in shared biological instincts and requirements.
 People need to eat, love, have shelter, hope, and many other things.
 Among our limitations is that we will never accept servitude or blind loyalty.
 Despite numerous belief systems, these are pretty universal features of mankind across time and geography because individuals are the unit of selection.